-Millennium Seed Bank Project in Jordan
+Millennium Seed Bank Project in Jordan - COMPLETED

 The collaboration with the National Center for Agricultural Research and Extension (NCARE) was formalised in 2001, for a 10-year period.
 RBG Kew and NCARE agreed to work together with the purpose of complementing existing in situ conservation in Jordan by supporting the collection, study and ex situ conservation of wild species of the Jordanian flora.
 This purpose is met through the following objectives: the establishment of a verified and well-documented seed collection of wild plant species indigenous to Jordan, and by the establishment of a mutually beneficial conservation training, research and educational programme.